As a neuroscientist, I am fascinated by infatuation; it's such a strong, mysterious phenomenon, yet is entirely scientifically-explainable.

 The difference between a crush and an infatuation is that the former allows you to enjoy the warm feelings and be in control of your emotions, while the latter is extremely unhealthy and causes the sufferer a lot of pain if they cannot be with the person they desire.
 A crush may feel very strong and you may want to act differently to charm the subject of your feelings, but it will never be as delusional., destructive and fantasy-based as a true infatuation is.

 So, how does one differentiate between the two?
 In short, if you feel so distraught that you cannot be with the person that you are googling for solutions, crying before bed and upon waking, losing interest in activities that you normally love, struggling to imagine a future without the person in your life, you are definitely infatuated and not crushing.
-You need to treat this like it's a drug addiction and you will stop feeling this way in a matter of weeks or months.
+If you treat this emotional conundrum as if it were a drug addiction, you will stop feeling this way in a matter of weeks or months.

 Why Do People Become Infatuated in the First Place?

 Having said this, I will clarify that your sexual orientation is totally unimportant in your ability to develop all-consuming, raging feelings for someone.
 This level of feeling is just as prevalent between people of the same gender as it is between those of opposite genders.
 However, we are wired to pursue, bond with and care for other human beings for the sole reason of reproduction and the survival of our species.
-If someone is infatuated with someone of the same gender, they will experience all the same crazy emotions as a straight person.
-Reproduction will not happen, but their biology is still dominating them as if it will.
+If someone is infatuated with someone of the same gender, they will experience the same concoction of erratic emotions as a straight person.
+Neurochemical changes will temporarily dominate your life regardless of the perceived likelihood of the passing on of your genes.

 What to Do?
 Understand That Your Feelings Are Scientifically-Explainable and Never Permanent